KAZR

 KAZR (103.3 MHz) is a commercial FM radio station licensed to Pella, Iowa, and serving the Des Moines metropolitan area.
-It is owned by the Des Moines Radio Group subsidiary of Saga Communications, with studios located on Locust Street in Des Moines.
-KAZR airs a mainstream rock radio format, known as "Lazer 103.3."
+It is owned by Saga Communications, and is operated as part of its Des Moines Radio Group, with studios located on Locust Street in Des Moines.
+KAZR airs a mainstream rock radio format, known as "Lazer 103.3".

 The transmitter is located off Pinion Avenue near Runnells, broadcasting at 100,000 watts.
 KAZR broadcasts in the HD Radio format.